 Today, Total is the second largest LNG producer in the world, with APAC driving its LNG growth and 85% of the company’s production in this region being gas.

 Understanding the importance of infrastructure in driving the adoption of LNG as a marine fuel, Total signed Heads of Agreement with Pavilion Energy in June 2018 to jointly develop a LNG bunker supply chain in Singapore.
-This furthers Total’s commitment to provide its customers with fuels that are more environmentally friendly, as LNG is now the best available and technologically proven solution to significantly reduce the environmental footprint of maritime transport.
+This furthers Total’s ambition to provide its customers with fuels that are more environmentally friendly, as LNG is now the best available and technologically proven solution to significantly reduce the environmental footprint of maritime transport.
 It is also in line with the International Maritime Organization (IMO)’s decision to drastically limit the sulphur content of marine fuels as of 2020.

 On top of that, Total has made Singapore its hub for its renewable energy business in Asia.
 Through Total Solar DG Southeast Asia, a wholly owned affiliate of Total Solar Distributed Generation, the Group is one of the major international providers of fully integrated solar solutions for commercial and industrial customers in Southeast Asia.
 It manages a portfolio of over 400 MW of projects in development and operation.